Skip to content

 Antibacterial spray to keep gloves fresh

-If you've ever smelled someone else's boxing gloves, you know that a spray to keep them fresh is essential.
-The sprays in our Sukkiri, FreshKO, and Booster range work incredibly well and last for months with normal use.
+If you’ve ever smelled other people’s boxing gloves, you know a spray to keep them fresh is no luxury.
+The sprays from Sukkiri, FreshKO, and Booster in our range work very well and last for months with normal use.

 Shop now